thomasbertet/lm/README.md

 # Proposed design improvements

 ### Charts

 We could add a zoom functionality to be able to look closer at some points in time.

 We could select the time span of the whole chart, to let the user choose the one he's interested in.

 ### Notifications
 We could add the ability to clear the notifications that are too old or to clear them manually.

 When clicking on a notification, we could be able to display in the chart the period of time when the high-load notification was active.

 ### Key figures
 We might add something like 90-percentile average load so that we strip off extreme values.

 ### Monitoring
-Additionally to the web client, we might as well send e-mail & SMS or event Slack messages to people responsible for the server when a high-load notification is created.
+In addition to the web client, we might as well send e-mail, SMS or even Slack messages to people responsible for the server when a high-load notification is created.

 Also, we may want to consider using another NodeJS API to retrieve the load average, as the `os.loadavg` method does not work on _Windows_ properly.

+# How-to run it
 See README's in **client** & **server** directories for a bit more technical information & how to run the client & server.